Azure/azure-devops-utils/spinnaker/install_spinnaker/README.md

 # Install Spinnaker

-Install Spinnaker and automatically configure it to use Azure Storage (azs) as it's persistent storage.
+Install Spinnaker and automatically configure it to use Azure Storage (azs) as its persistent storage.

 ## Prerequisites
 This must be executed on a linux VM.